All Episodes

 Now we understand it.

-Now the Islamic emirates of Afghanistan, apparently getting aid now from China, financial aid, recognition from China, Russia, Iran, Pakistan, they're all they're all now you know, just trying to fill the void of the U.S. and their precipitous loss, humiliating pull out, embarrassing pull out.
+Now the Islamic Emirates of Afghanistan, apparently getting aid now from China, financial aid, recognition from China, Russia, Iran, Pakistan, they're all now, you know, just trying to fill the void of the U.S. and their precipitous loss, humiliating pullout, embarrassing pullout.

 And it couldn't have been done in a worse way.

-They are now gonna plot, plan, scheme, the next attack.
+They're now going to plot, plan, scheme the next attack.

 We don't, I mean, is it possible?

-Oh, that's right, we left that behind too, along with uh Apache and Black Hawk helicopters and drones and C-17s and C 130s, I guess, and the other 200 plus aircraft and helicopters we left behind.
+We left that behind too, along with Apache and Blackhawk helicopters and drones and C-17s and C-130s, I guess, and the other 200-plus aircraft and helicopters we left behind.

-We had we would have had the ability in April, May, June, July, when the Taliban was on the march and Joe refused to use the bombs.
+We would have had the ability in April, May, June, July, when the Taliban was on the march and Joe refused to use the bombs.

 The answer going forward, though, is simple.